ScottLogic/blog/_posts/2026-04-29-Building-an-AI-Powered-Exploratory-Tester.md

 - Testing
 - Transformation
 layout: default_post
-summary: The engineering behind an AI exploratory tester: architecture, prompt failures, context window management, rate limiting, and the specific problems that shaped the design.
+summary: The engineering behind an AI exploratory tester, describing architecture, prompt failures, context window management, rate limiting, and the specific problems that shaped the design.

 ---